Skip to content

 Summary of Tea from Assam by Arup Kumar Dutta

-The chapter Tea from Assam, a part of Glimpses of India from the NCERT English textbook for Class 10, narrates the fascinating journey of two friends, Rajvir and Pranjol, to the lush tea plantations of Assam.
-The story blends Rajvir’s enthusiasm and curiosity about tea with Pranjol’s familiarity with the region, offering readers a delightful mix of information and vivid descriptions.
+The chapter Tea from Assam, a part of Glimpses of India from the NCERT English textbook for Class 10, narrates the fascinating journey of two friends, Rajvir and Pranjol, to the lush tea plantations of Assam. blends Rajvir’s enthusiasm and curiosity about tea with Pranjol’s familiarity with the region, offering readers a delightful mix of information and vivid descriptions.

 As the story begins, the two friends are on a train, sipping hot tea.
 Rajvir enthusiastically shares interesting facts about tea, mentioning that over 80 crore cups of tea are consumed daily worldwide.
 As the train travels through Assam, the scenery transitions to sprawling tea gardens, which mesmerises Rajvir.
 He marvels at the neat rows of tea bushes, shaded by tall trees, and the sight of workers plucking fresh leaves.